Workplace Giving Campaigns can be fun, easy ways to get your employees engaged and excited about the creative community in Kansas City!

 STEP 2 – Plan

-The most successful ArtsKC Fund Campaigns are the ones that make it about more than ‘just another fundraiser’.
-These campaigns invite grant recipients to perform in their offices, showcase employee artwork at happy hour receptions, start story chains via email, and host silent or live auctions for fabulous activities and prizes!
+The most successful ArtsKC Campaigns are the ones that make it about more than ‘just another fundraiser’.
+These campaigns invite grant recipients to perform in their offices, showcase employee artwork at happy hour receptions, start story chains via email and/or host silent or live auctions for fabulous activities and prizes!
 You can be as creative or simple with your Campaign activities, but try to make it fun!

-Click here to download the ArtsKC Fund Campaign Timeline and Checklist.
+Click here to download the ArtsKC Campaign Timeline and Checklist.

 STEP 3 – Launch